mlpack/mlpack/doc/tutorials/image.md

 Load("test_image.png", matrix, opts);
 ```

-`ImageInfo` requires height, width, number of channels of the image.
+`ImageOptions` requires height, width, and the number of channels of the image.

 ```c++
 size_t height = 64, width = 64, channels = 1;